Something Special is Happening Here

 The Similkameen River

 The Similkameen River is the lifeblood of the valley.
-It starts high in the mountains and runs 197km (122mi) from high through our valley and crosses the border at Cawston into the USA.
-During spring run-off, it is a powerful river; however, by mid to late summer it is calm and inviting.
-The Similkameen water plays a part in creating award winning wines that show the true character of the Similkameen.
+It starts high in the mountains and runs 197km (122mi) from high through our valley, and crosses the border at Cawston into the USA.
+It is a powerful river; however, by mid to late summer, it is calm and inviting.
+The Similkameen water plays a part in creating award-winning wines that show the true character of the Similkameen.

 Those that grow our grapes and make our wines are as wonderful as the wines they create.
-We have newcomers from all over the world, as well as multi-generational families who started with crops and tree fruits and branches out into grape growing and wine making.
-All have a passion for creating what we think, are some of the best wines in the world.
+We have newcomers from all over the world and multi-generational families who started with crops and tree fruits and branches out into grape growing and winemaking.
+All have a passion for creating what we think are some of the best wines in the world.

 The Similkameen is known for being rustic, rugged and real.
-The beauty of our valley, our strong agricultural backbone and our genuine people make the Similkameen a special place for us.
+Our valley’s beauty, our strong agricultural backbone, and our genuine people make the Similkameen a special place for us.
 Stop for a moment and listen to the whispers in the wind.
-They tell of an intricate past, and of wonderful things to come.
+They tell of an intricate past and of wonderful things to come.